Poems and Songs of Vladimir Vysotsky. In a Faraway Kingdom.

 And will discover it to all ones...

-The thirty-three strong men are formerly Soviet republics, their former sea tutor, who criticizes everything, is Boris Yeltsin, Flibbertigibbet is Mikhail Gorbachev, and the house burnt by him symbolizes the Soviet Union.
+The thirty-three strong men are the former Soviet republics, their former sea tutor, who criticizes everything, is the first president of Rossia, Flibbertigibbet is the first and only president of the Soviet Union, and the house burnt by him symbolizes the Soviet Union.

-There is a good fairy tale about the forest, which should be read to all the children — it is Upton Sinclair’s “The Gnomobile”.
+There is a good fairy tale about the forest (mentioned in the commentary to the poem “The Messenger”), which should be read to all children — it is Upton Sinclair’s “The Gnomobile”.

 A fir-tree, green and little,